TPP Innovation Grants Show Positive Evaluation Results

 High School FLASH: A Public Health Approach to Sex Education

 High School FLASH (FLASH) is a 15-session comprehensive sexual health curriculum designed for classroom settings in grades 9 to 12.
 FLASH uses a harm reduction and behavior change framework and rests on the theory of planned behavior.
-The curriculum covers the following topics: the reproductive system, pregnancy, sexual orientation and gender identity, healthy relationships, coercion and consent, online safety, abstinence, birth control, preventing human immunodeficiency virus (HIV) and other sexually transmitted infections (STIs), condoms, STI testing, communicating and decision making, and improving school health.
+The curriculum covers the following topics: the reproductive system, pregnancy, healthy relationships, coercion and consent, online safety, abstinence, birth control, preventing human immunodeficiency virus (HIV) and other sexually transmitted infections (STIs), condoms, STI testing, communicating and decision making, and improving school health.

 Collage of two images of Lift participants, one of a parent hugging her teen daughter